 - Roast: Roast the brussels sprouts in the preheated oven for 15-18 minutes.

-- AIOLI: Combine all ingredients in a bowl with a fork or whisk.
+- Make Aioli: Combine all the aioli ingredients in a bowl with a fork or whisk.
 Store in a sealed container in the fridge until ready to use.

 *This aioli recipe makes more than what is needed for 1 lb. of brussels sprouts.
 Save the leftovers to use on veggies, sandwiches, wraps or whatever else you wish.
 If you do not wish to have leftovers, cut the aioli recipe in half.